<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1626856382024450&amp;ev=PageView&amp;noscript=1">

 Teen Education and Engagement Community of Practice

-With Brett Lubarsky, CJP’s Director, Jewish Communal Life
+With Brett Lubarsky, Director, Jewish Communal Life

 Quarterly meetings

-For information about professional development resources and opportunities for professionals working with teens and young adults, contact Brett Lubarsky, CJP's Director, Cohorts.
-For campus, contact Samantha Robinson, CJP’s Senior Manager, Center for Combating Antisemitism.
+• For professionals working with college students, contact Samantha Robinson, CJP’s Senior Manager, Center for Combating Antisemitism (CCA)

 News you can use